brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Acclimatisation

-At nearly 7,000m, Aconcagua sits on the edge of what the human body can endure.
+Aconcagua sits on the edge of what the human body can endure.
 Each breath contains about 40% of the oxygen available at sea level.
-On "The Stone Sentinel," acclimatization is the entire focus of the first two weeks.
-Mountaineers use a "rotation" system: carrying gear to a higher camp, then descending to a lower altitude to sleep.
-This "climb high, sleep low" method triggers the body to produce more red blood cells, slowly inching your physiological "ceiling" higher.
+Acclimatization is the focus of the first two weeks.
+Mountaineers follow a rotation system: carrying gear to a higher camp, then descending to a lower altitude to sleep.
+This "climb high, sleep low" method triggers the body to produce more red blood cells, slowly inching your physiological ceiling higher.

-The physical toll is immense.
-Over three weeks, the body deteriorates even as it adapts; muscle loss is common, and the dry air leads to the "Andean cough."
-Recovery is exceptionally slow; a simple headache at 5,500m can take days to resolve.
-You are constantly balancing the need to move upward against the risk of HACE and HAPE, which are far more common here than on shorter African treks.
+There's a physical toll to these altitudes.
+The body deteriorates as it adapts; muscle loss is common, and the dry air leads to the severe cough.
+Recovery is exceptionally slow so a simple headache can take days to resolve.
+You are constantly balancing the need to move upward against the risk of HACE and HAPE, which are overly common here.

-The final thousand meters exist in a realm where the body is essentially dying.
-While many use Diamox to ease the transition, success here is measured by hydration, pacing, and the patience to survive twenty grueling days in a low-oxygen environment.
+The final thousand meters are a place where the body is essentially dying, just very slowly.
+While many use Diamox to help on lower peaks, it's advised against here as it can mask symptoms.
+Success here is achieved through hydration, fuelling, pacing, and the patience to survive consecutive days in a low-oxygen environment.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua3.jpeg">